makersacademy/chitter-challenge/README.md

 Notes:
 ------

-* Makers sign up to chitter with their email, password, name and a user name (e.g. sam@makersacademy.com, s3cr3t, Samuel Russell Hampden Joseph, tansaku)
+* Makers sign up to chitter with their email, password, name and a user name (e.g. sam@makersacademy.com, s3cr3t, Samuel Russell Hampden Joseph, tansaku).
-* The username and email are unique
+* The username and email are unique.
-* Peeps (posts to chitter) have the name of the maker and their user handle
+* Peeps (posts to chitter) have the name of the maker and their user handle.
-* Use bcrypt to secure the passwords
+* Use bcrypt to secure the passwords.
-* Use data mapper and postgres to save the data
+* Use data mapper and postgres to save the data.
-* You don't have to be logged in to see the peeps
+* You don't have to be logged in to see the peeps.
 * You only can peep if you are logged in.
 * ***Please ensure that you put all your work in at Github Repository called "Chitter"***